xpqz/dyalog-docs/language-reference-guide/docs/system-commands/cmd.md

 <h1 class="heading"><span class="name">Windows Command Processor</span> <span class="command">)CMD cmd</span></h1>

 This command allows Windows Command Processor or UNIX shell commands to be given from APL.  `)CMD` is a synonym of `)SH`.
 Either command may be given in either environment (Windows or UNIX) with exactly the same effect.  `)CMD` is probably more natural for the Windows user.
 This section describes the behaviour of `)CMD` and `)SH` under Windows.
-See ["Execute (UNIX) Command: "](sh.md) for a discussion of the behaviour of these commands under UNIX.
+See [Execute (UNIX) Command](sh.md) for a discussion of the behaviour of these commands under UNIX.

 The system functions [`⎕SH`](../system-functions/execute-unix-command.md) and [`⎕CMD`](../system-functions/execute-windows-command.md) provide similar facilities but may be executed from within APL code.
-For further information, see [Execute (UNIX) Command: ](../system-functions/execute-unix-command.md) and [Execute Windows Command: ](../system-functions/execute-windows-command.md).
+For further information, see [Execute (UNIX) Command](../system-functions/execute-unix-command.md) and [Execute Windows Command: ](../system-functions/execute-windows-command.md).

 Note that under Windows, you may not execute `)CMD` without a command.
 If you wish to, you can easily open a new Command Prompt window outside APL.